SimonEnsemble/SimonEnsemble.github.io/content/news/index.md

+## Gbenga, data science intern at Amazon in Seattle

+mega-congratulations to Gbenga Fabusola, a PhD student in our group, who will spend the summer as a data science intern at Amazon in Seattle!

+{{<figure
+    src="/ppl_photos/gbenga_amazon.jpeg"
+    width="50%"
+>}}

 ## Danny enrolls in PhD program in ChemE at UIUC!

 huge congratulations to Danny Casey-Hain, who in Fall 2024 will enroll in the Chemical and Biomolecular Engineering PhD program at the University of Illinois Urbana-Champaign (UIUC)! in our research group, Danny worked on molecular graph kernels to score the similarity between molecules for machine learning models.